Gashmeer Mahajani: Career

 In 2010, Mahajani made his screen debut with a Bollywood film named Muskurake Dekh Zara as Vivek.
 This film was commercially unsuccessful.
 Gashmeer next joined Mumbai's Prithvi Theatre, wherein he enacted various roles and directed.
 In 2015, Gashmeer debuted in the Regional Marathi Film Industry with his popular Marathi debut film Carry On Maratha as Maartand opposite actress Kashmira Kulkarni.
 In the same year, he also starred in another Marathi film Deool Band, where he portrayed the role of Dr. Raghav Shastri.
 This film saw some success globally.
 In 2016, he played Raghu in Kanha and Aditya Rane in One Way Ticket.
 He also starred in another Bollywood film Dongri Ka Raja as Raja.

 In 2017, he was seen as Ajay in Mala Kahich Problem Nahi.
 In 2018, he did a crime horror show named Anjaan: Special Crimes Unit, an Indian paranormal investigative series, which aired on Discovery Jeet.
 In 2019, he played Sardar Jankoji Shinde in historical Panipat.
 In 2020, he portrayed Aditya Deodhar in Bonus.
 Later he made his web debut with SonyLIV's Shrikant Bashir, an action drama series.
-From 2020 to 2022, Mahajani was seen in Imlie as Aditya Kumar Tripathi, one of his famous roles, opposite Sumbul Touqueer Khan and Mayuri Deshmukh.
+From 2020 to 2022, Mahajani was seen in Imlie as Aditya Kumar Tripathi, one of his famous roles, opposite Sumbul Touqeer and Mayuri Deshmukh.
 In 2022, he was seen in and as Vishu alongside Mrinmayee Godbole.
-Next, he was seen in Sarsenapati Hambirrao where he portrayed double roles, Shivaji I and Sambhaji.
+Next, he was seen in Sarsenapati Hambirrao where he portrayed double roles, Shivaji and Sambhaji.
 He was also seen as a contestant in a dance-based reality show Jhalak Dikhhla Jaa 10, where he finished at 4th place.
 He was a judge in Zee Marathi's Dance Maharashtra Dance L'il Masters.

 In 2023, he was seen in Colors TV’s serial Tere Ishq Mein Ghayal as Armaan Oberoi.
 In 2024 He was seen in Based on Babasaheb Purandare's Marathi novel Phulwanti, the film is set in the Peshwa era and narrates the story of the dancer Phullwanti and the renowned Peshwa Pandit scholar Venkat Shastri Played by Mahajani.

-2025 Started with his Delayed released Marathi movie Ek Radha Ek Meera and His long return to Hindi Cinema With Chhorii 2 a horror film directed by Vishal Furia and produced by Bhushan Kumar, Krishan Kumar, Vikram Malhotra and Jack Davis.
+In 2025 Started with his Delayed released Marathi movie Ek Radha Ek Meera and His long return to Hindi Cinema With Chhorii 2 a horror film directed by Vishal Furia and produced by Bhushan Kumar, Krishan Kumar, Vikram Malhotra and Jack Davis.
 A sequel to Chhorii (2021).
+In January 2026, he playing Aditya Sahu in Zee TV's Lakshmi Niwas.